TAPTRv3: Spatial and Temporal Context Foster Robust Tracking of Any Point in Long Video: Introduction

 In summary, our contributions are threefold: (1) The primary contribution is the development of a more robust solution for point tracking in long videos, which improves upon TAPTRv2 by leveraging both spatial and temporal context.
-The two corresponding operations, namely {\spatialfull} and {\temporalfull}, effectively improve local feature matching and long-term feature updating, enhancing feature querying.
-(2) To address the scene cut issue, we introduce a global matching module, which is only triggered when a scene cut is detected.
+The two corresponding operations, namely {\spatialfull} and {\temporalfull}, effectively improve the quality of spatial cross attention and long-term feature updating, enhancing feature querying.
+(2) To address the scene cut issue, we introduce an auto-triggered global matching mechanism, which is only triggered when a scene cut is detected.
 This ensures stable tracking on regular videos while being able to quickly reestablish tracking when encountering scene cuts.
 (3) Extensive experimental results show that {\methodname} significantly outperforms TAPTRv2 and achieves state-of-the-art performance on most datasets.
 Even when compared to models trained on large-scale extra internal real data, {\methodname} remains competitive.